 If you have been tasked with writing an obituary for a loved one, yet don’t know what to include, it is normal to feel overwhelmed.
-What should you include in a thoughtful obituary that future genealogists will find helpful?
+What should you include in a thoughtful obituary that will provide important genealogical details?

 In this post, I will explain how to write an obituary for genealogy, as well as: